 7. REGULATORY OPTIONS

-Option 1 - prohibit insect-protected cotton containing event 15985
+Option 1 - no approval of insect-protected cotton containing event 15985

 Maintain the status quo by not amending the Food Standards Code to approve the sale of oil and linters derived from insect-protected cotton containing event 15985.